stacks-network/sbtc-docs/src/best-practices.md

 Use `--release` for testing and deploying, `cargo build --release`, `cargo test --release`.
 We don't need to test binaries that we will not ship, such as `debug` binaries.

-### Rust Documentation:
+### Rust Documentation

 Every Rust package should have a README.md file.
-This README.md file is also used to generate a front page for a create when published on https://crates.io/. the README.md should contain instructions on how to build, test, and run the package and prerequisites if needed.
-Rust comments supports examples.
-Please, provide comments with correct examples.
-Use cargo test --doc to run the examples as tests. use cargo doc --open to generate documentation and open it in a browser.
+This README.md file is also used to generate a front page for a create when published on https://crates.io/.
+The README.md should contain instructions on how to build, test, and run the package and prerequisites if needed.
+Rust supports examples in comments.
+Please provide comments with correct examples.
+Use `cargo test --doc` to run the examples as tests.
+Use `cargo doc --open` to generate documentation and open it in a browser.

 ### Example Of A Rust Workspace With Multiple Packages